 If quiet pontooning is not your thing and you want to let off some steam, you can even rent a Fun and Play Toon equipped with a slide and prepared for tubing.
 OR if you are feeling REALLY frisky, grab some friends and rent a Party Barge.
 Yes, Party Barge.
 Enough said.

 Patoka Lake has so much to do on land, as well – and we mean SO much.
 Go for a relaxing hike or bike ride, challenge your friends to a game of disc golf, go fishing, or learn something in one of the many recreational programs such as dutch oven cooking, kayaking, or general outdoor skills.
+There’s even a distillery, brewery, and winery – and yes, you can take a wine boat cruise.
 Sign us up!

-Make your trip to Patoka Lake a weekend excursion by choosing one of the numerous lodging options available on site.
+Make your trip to Patoka Lake a weekend excursion by choosing one of the numerous lodging options available on site, from cabins to houseboats.
 With all of the available choices for outdoor merrymaking, the risks of analysis paralysis are inevitable.
 Rest assured, you cannot go wrong with any choice you may make at Patoka Lake!

 While exploring all that acreage, you will certainly not struggle to find some bit of scenery to leave you feeling awe-struck, with bright yellow sand and clear water comprising the roped-off swimming beach, jet skis zipping by in pursuit of one another, and fluffy white clouds extending the length of the sunny sky.
 Lake Monroe is definitely giving idyllic summer day vibes!